 “[…] my will is the only causal participatory category in existence”.

-That being said, blame or other upset can still be a means of affecting myself to affect you, and it can be useful.
-There is a subtle distinction here: one category of fundamental hatred, in which I hate the imagined category of your metaphysical free will that I see as harming me or just not doing what I wantand one category of blame that is recognized as a regulatory surface phenomenon inherent to our social relations.
+That being said, blame or other upset feelings can still be a means of affecting myself to affect you, and these feelings can be useful.
+There is a subtle distinction here: one category of fundamental hatred, in which I hate the imagined category of your metaphysical free will that I see as harming me or just not doing what I want – and one category of blame that is recognized as a regulatory surface phenomenon inherent to our social relations.
 The latter is okay, the former is a misunderstanding and leads me to chase a ghost.